-• &quot;Patient" includes, where applicable, the patient's legal guardian or substitute decision maker.
+$\bullet \text{ ''Patient'' includes, where applicable, the patient's legal guardian or substitute decision maker.}$

-- 6. A regulated member is not obligated to make a referral that, in their opinion, is unlikely to provide a clinical benefit. - A regulated member conducting clinical research into the use of a therapy outside of conventional medicine must comply with the Human Health Research standard of practice. - 8.
-A regulated member must not: - a. delay the use of conventional therapy, or replace its use with therapy outside of conventional medicine, except at the direction of the patient; - b. exploit the emotions, vulnerability or finances of a patient for personal gain; or - c. recommend therapeutic options that have been proven to be ineffective through rigorous, peer-reviewed evidence.
+- 5. A regulated member must document the details of the consent process, including rationale for providing therapy outside of conventional medicine as explained to the patient, in the patient's record. - A regulated member is not obligated to make a referral that, in their opinion, is 6. unlikely to provide a clinical benefit. - 7.
+A regulated member conducting clinical research into the use of a therapy outside of conventional medicine must comply with the Human Health Research standard of practice. - 8.
+A regulated member must not: - delay the use of conventional therapy, or replace its use with therapy outside of conventional medicine, except at the direction of the patient; - b. exploit the emotions, vulnerability or finances of a patient for personal gain; - recommend therapeutic options that have been proven to be ineffective through rigorous, peer-reviewed evidence.